The winter in

 warm, the food is as always excellent, and there are few other tourists

-Winter provides the perfect opportunity to visit the larger cities of Sardinia.
+Winter provides the perfect opportunity to visit the larger cities of Sardinia, cities like like Cagliari.

-Cities like like Cagliari which is really an interesting city full of history and fascinating old alleys and avenues.
+Cagliari was a city I never really expected to like but ended up loving it.
+It really an interesting city, full of history and fascinating old alleys and gracious avenues.

-I particularly enjoy the rather Bohemian Marina Quarter which is full of lively restaurants and tiny shops selling all manner of interesting things.
+I particularly enjoy the rather Bohemian Marina Quarter it's full of lively restaurants and tiny shops selling all manner of interesting things.

-If it is the latest fashion and a stylish caffè or two that you prefer then you really must head on down to Via Roma.
+If the latest fashion and a stylish caffè or two is more your style then you really must head on down to Via Roma.
 This is the most fashionable street in the city and the place to see and be seen.

 cooler days of winter make it a lot easier to explore.
 During the sweltering heat